wordpress-mobile/WordPress-iOS/MIGRATIONS.md

 ## WordPress 68
 - @ctarda 2017-11-27
-- `PostTag` added `tagDescription`  string property.
-Stores an optional description.
+- `PostTag` added `tagDescription`  string property and `postCount` integer property.
+Store an optional description and the number of posts a tag has been used in.

 ## WordPress 67
 - @3vangelos 2017-09-26